TonyWhitley/rFactory/README.md

 # rFactory
 An "External UI" for rFactor 2 like Assetto Corsa's "Content Manager"

-For more, click the Wiki button above.
+For more detail, click the Wiki button above.

 tl;dr  Most of it works but it has a number of rough edges.